fidelisrafael/nifty_services-sinatra_example/README.md

  Make sure you're running the correct environment and start playing with endpoints.

 While playing around, try modifying some values in the URL, such the `ids` to see all responses formats (`422`, `404`, `403`, `400`), send invalid `auth_tokens` and try to update or delete resources which don't belongs to `current_user`, just to give a better ideia of the whole thing.
+Change `locale` request param to see different feedback messages for requests.

+If you don't have time to play around now, you just can see sample [API responses here](#api-responses-samples)

+---

 ## Log